nikkijuk/PlainRssReader/README.md

   - Support persistent storage of information in an app’s content provider.
 * Have well documented source code and a short video that shows how your app works when it's run.

+# Architecture

+"[Software architecture] is those decisions which are both important and hard to change." - Martin Fowler.

+I have decided to start with simple architecure with more or less vanilla android components and API-level 16.

+I'll try later to expand application with selected [Android architecture components], escpecially [Room] for persistence.

+# Design

+# Classes

 # Mockups

 Mockups were prepared with [marvel app]